jrandj/java-11/README.md

 1. A final class cannot be extended.
 A class cannot be both abstract and final.

 1. An enum can be used to specify a fixed set of constants.
 Using an enum is better than using constants because it provides type-safe checking.
 Another advantage of an enum is the enum value can be used in a switch statement.
 An enum can contain methods but the first line must be the list of values.
+Note that if an enum has a body (e.g. default value) then the semicolon becomes mandatory.

     ```java
     public enum Season{